More Potholes, Traffic Jams On The Horizon Unless Interstates Are Fixed, Report Finds

 Between 1980 and 2015, vehicle miles traveled on interstates grew by more than 160 percent, compared with a 90 percent increase on all other public roads.

-Interstate highways make up one percent of the nation's public roadway mileage today, but carry 25 percent of all vehicle miles traveled, including about half of all miles traveled by heavy trucks.
+Interstate highways make up 1 percent of the nation's public roadway mileage today, but carry 25 percent of all vehicle miles traveled, including about half of all miles traveled by heavy trucks.

 That's quite a load on the country's interstate highways, according to the study's authors.